The best waterproof jackets for women

 Blocktech might sound like something used to protect your computer from a virus or the latest cryptocurrency, but in fact it's the rainproof outerwear range from Uniqlo.
 Smartly designed to be rain- and windproof and still breathable, it means you won't suddenly steam up as you go between outside and inside.

-This is the perfect office-appropriate overcoat.
+This is the perfect office-appropriate overcoat and a timely investment for those headed back to their usual places of work.
 The lightweight fabric and clean lines mean it won't appear bulky over a blazer like some coats can, while the generous hood means you don't need to worry about carrying a dripping umbrella into your client meeting.

 Best for unexpected showers: K-Way

 The original pac-a-mac, Parisian style.
-Cleverly, K-Way's waterproof jackets pack into a pocket so you can keep yours on hand just in case, meaning they're perfect for festival dressing, keeping on hand at work for popping to Pret or simply mooching around town at the weekend.
-There's a pleasing retro-sensibility to the range, while seasonal prints bring a bit of pizzazz to proceedings.
+Cleverly, K-Way's waterproof jackets pack into a zippable pocket with a strap so you can keep yours on hand just in case, meaning they're perfect for festival dressing, keeping in your desk drawer for popping to Pret or simply mooching around town at the weekend.
+There's a pleasing retro-sensibility to the range, while seasonal prints bring a bit of pzzazz to proceedings.

 The most exciting anorak on the market: choose from a great range of colour-pop brights or chic black, and look out for seasonal patterns and reversible versions.